Mostar: Settlements and neighbourhoods

-The City of Mostar (aside from city proper) includes the following settlements:
+The City of Mostar (aside from the city proper) includes the following settlements:

-After the Bosnian War, following the Dayton Agreement, the villages of Kamena, Kokorina and Zijemlje were separated from Mostar to form the new municipality of Istočni Mostar (East Mostar), in the Republika Srpska.
+After the Bosnian War, following the Dayton Agreement, the villages of Kamena, Kokorina, and Zijemlje were separated from Mostar to form the new municipality of Istočni Mostar (East Mostar), in the Republika Srpska.

 Climate

-Mostar, and Herzegovina area in general, experience a modified humid subtropical climate (Cfa) under the Köppen Climate Classification, with cold, humid winters and hot, drier summers.
+Mostar, and the Herzegovina area in general, experience a humid subtropical climate (Cfa) under the Köppen climate classification, with cool, humid winters and hot, drier summers.
 In the summer months, occasional temperatures above 40 C are not uncommon.
 In 1901, a temperature of 46.2 C was measured in the city, which is the highest temperature to have ever been recorded in Bosnia and Herzegovina.
 The coldest month is January, averaging about 41 F, and the warmest month is July, averaging about 78 F. The sunniest months are between June and September.
 The remainder of the year is wet and mild.
-Mostar is the sunniest city in the country with an average of 2291 solar hours a year.
+Mostar is the sunniest city in the country with an average of 2431 solar hours a year.
 Snow is relatively rare, and it usually melts within a few hours or days.